Taylorville, New Zealand

-Taylorville is a small town on the banks of the Grey River, It is roughly 10 kilometers from the mouth of the river in Greymouth.
+Taylorville is a small town on the banks of the Grey River in New Zealand.
+It is roughly 10 km from the mouth of the river in Greymouth.

 The local Taylorville swimming hole is popular for swimming and dog walking, but West Coast Regional Council advises against swimming in it after heavy rain due to elevated levels of E.coli.

-Taylorville is also right next to the historic Brunner Mine site.
+Taylorville is also beside the historic Brunner Mine site.

-Taylorville used to be connected to Wallsend, located on the opposite side of the Grey River, with a suspension bridge for pedestrians providing a connection.
+Taylorville was previously connected to Wallsend, located on the opposite side of the Grey River, with a suspension bridge for pedestrians providing a connection.
 The bridge washed away in the 1960s.

 Demographics

+Taylorville covers 1.03 km2 and had a population of 174 in the 2023 census.

-Dobson and Taylorville are defined by Statistics New Zealand as a rural settlement and cover 4.19 km2.
+Dobson and Taylorville are described by Stats NZ as a rural settlement and cover 6.09 km2.
 They had an estimated population of as of with a population density of people per km^{2}.
 Dobson and Taylorville are part of the larger Dobson statistical area.